Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah.

-Out in someone's mansion
+Out in someone's mansion in the Orange County.

 It's actually pretty...

-Yes, it was Ryan from the OC.
+Yes, it was Ryan from the O.C.

 Dave, do you want to thank some people?

-From Texas we're going to now.
+I'd love to thank from Texas we're going to you now.

-New Braunfels or New Brownfels.
+New Braunfels or New Brownfills.

 And then what happened?